What is a Bible study?

 This may be because your questions aren’t simple enough, or they’re simple but not succulent.
 Put yourself in the shoes of the people in your study.
 Imagine what it feels like to be asked the questions you’ve prepared—maybe even say those questions out loud to yourself in a kind of role play exercise.
 A long and complicated question will leave people bamboozled and unable to answer, e.g.: “In verse 3 how does Jesus’ criticism of the Pharisees contrast with what we saw earlier when Jesus was on the other side of the Sea of Galilee after he healed the man with leprosy?”
 And yet a too-easy question such as “What does Jesus say in verse 3?” will also lead to nothing but crickets in the background.
 No one has an appetite for answering a question like that.

 One way to ask an observation question which has some succulence is to say, “How would you put what Jesus says in verse 3 into your own words?” or, “How would you summarize Paul’s request in verses 3 and 4?”
 That kind of question will bring about the desired observation while making the question more attractive to answer.
-People often respond well to an invitation to be creative, such as, “If you were present at this scene with a smartphone, what three Instagram pictures would you take to capture what happens?”
-Or, “If you had to come up with a newspaper headline for this passage, what would it be?”
+People often respond well to an invitation to be creative, such as, “If you were present at this scene with a smartphone, what Instagram pictures would you take to capture what happens?”
+Or, “If you had to come up with an eye-catching headline for this passage, what would it be?”
 Or, “If this passage were a movie, what would its title be?”
 Or (to aid observation of the mood of a passage), “What kind of background music would you choose for the events in verses 1-5?”
 Sometimes combining observation with significance can make a question more succulent: “What’s the most important thing that happens in this passage?”
 The Bible contains many surprises, and a question such as, “What’s the surprise in verses 13-14?” will often work well.
 It’s also worth keeping in mind that sometimes things will move along better if you give information to the group yourself.
 We shouldn’t feel that everything needs to be communicated via questions and answers.
 One final way to get rid of tumbleweed moments is to prepare “supplementaries” in advance, that is, an alternative question in case the initial question doesn’t get a response.
-If you have supplementary questions up your sleeve the awkward silences won’t last for long.
+If you have supplementary questions up your sleeve, the awkward silences won’t last for long.

 Is it OK to tell someone they’re mistaken?